kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 ### Bugs Found

+- 🔲 If the user is writing a reply and the token expires behind the scenes, the application, instead of trying to renew the token, will spit them out to the /login page to get that token refreshed.
+This means the user loses data.
 - 🔲 Sometimes, elements do not update right away, requiring a reload.
 This likely will be addressed when the "loading" spinners are added.
   - ✅ Voting now has a loading spinner
   - ✅ Creating communities does now has a loading spinner